 According to the National Highway Traffic Safety Administration (NHTSA), rear-end collisions make up about 30 percent of all traffic accidents each year.
 That is why they are the most common type of car accident.
 The fault for most rear-end collisions is usually (but not always) straightforward.
 However, proving an injury can be a different matter.
-Therefore, you need a professional, reputable, and experienced Atlanta rear-end collision lawyer to help in handling liability and compensation claim.
+Therefore, you need a professional, reputable, and experienced Atlanta rear-end collision lawyer to handle liability and compensation claims.

 Rear-end Collisions are often preventable

 Perhaps it is a little surprising to realize the occurrence of rear-end crashes, given most drivers nowadays can access GPS units, smartphones, and other devices in their cars.
 There can be little doubt that most of these accidents occur due to distracted driving.
-However, whatever the cause, the fact that most of these accidents are preventable underpins the extra frustration of drivers hit in a rear-end collision.
+However, whatever the cause, most of these accidents are preventable, underpins the extra frustration of drivers hit in a rear-end collision.

 The good news is that when it comes to fault for auto accidents, it usually does not get more straightforward than with rear-end collisions.

 Determining Liability for a Rear-End Collision